 About the Author

-August Odenbaugh is a full-time Meowtel cat sitter, former vet assistant, and lifelong feline enthusiast based in Portland, Oregon.
-Through their business on Meowtel, August’s Cat Care, they’ve cared for hundreds of cats with compassion, love, and expertise.
-When they’re not visiting kitties, you’ll find August working on music, cuddling their own cats, or writing about the beauty of the cat-human bond.
+August Odenbaugh is a cat sitter on Meowtel and business owner on the Meowtel platform, former vet assistant, and lifelong feline enthusiast based in Portland, Oregon.
+Through their business on Meowtel, August's Cat Care, they've cared for hundreds of cats with compassion, love, and expertise.
+When they're not visiting kitties, you'll find August working on music, cuddling their own cats, or writing about the beauty of the cat-human bond.